 •For Idelvion, no additional calculations are needed for children; for adults multiply by 0.77.

 The need for additional doses and the duration of therapy are individualized according to the patient's symptoms, affected joint, concurrent issues (bleeding into the hip, iliopsoas, or a target joint; or bleeding associated with injury), and initial response.
 For some patients who are able to identify the early symptoms of a joint bleed and rapidly administer factor, a single dose of factor may be sufficient.
-However, some comprehensive treatment centers use more intensive therapy for hemarthroses for specific patients or all patients (eg, initial dose of 40 units/kg followed by additional doses of 20 units/kg at 24 and 72 hours after the first dose) .
+However, some comprehensive treatment centers use more intensive therapy for hemarthroses for specific patients or all patients (eg, for hemophilia A, an initial factor VIII dose of 40 units/kg followed by additional doses of 20 units/kg at 24 and 72 hours after the first dose; for hemophilia B, an initial factor IX dose to provide a target level of 80 percent activity followed by additional doses to provide 40 percent activity, with the interval determined by the half-life of the factor IX product used) .
 At the other extreme, some individuals may require several days of factor infusion to allow bleed resolution and reduce the risk of rebleeding for a severe bleed, a bleed into a target joint, or a bleed with concurrent injury.
 Hip joint or acetabular hemorrhages may result in increased intra-articular pressure and osteonecrosis (aseptic necrosis) of the femoral head .
 Therapy designed to sustain a factor level above a minimum of 30 to 40 percent for at least three days should be given, along with enforced bed rest; often this is done in the hospital using continuous infusion.